 It wasn’t until 1906 that the forward pass was legalized.
 Dan Riley caught the first completion (thrown by George Parratt).
 This opened the doors for the offense, forcing defenses to cover all 53.3 yards of the field.
 This allowed offenses to move from a traditional tight formation to have 1-2 receivers split wide to maximize space and big-play chances.

 Between 1909-1912, the rules committee altered a few scoring plays.
 Touchdowns were changed from 5 points to 6.
-Field goals were also changed from originally 4 points to 3.
+Field goals were also changed from initially 4 points to 3.

 Flash forward to February 25, 1933 – The forward pass is legalized from anywhere behind the line of scrimmage.
-We’re now seeing lateral passes, swing passes, “now” routes, and plays designed to get athletes in space as quickly as possible.
+We’re now seeing lateral passes, swing passes, “now” routes, and plays designed to get athletes in space quickly.

 1938 – Roughing the Passer was instilled.
 Quarterbacks are now protected after they throw the football.
 The rules committee realizes how valuable the position is and mutually agrees that the QB can’t be touched after he throws.